Nest Thermostat Installation Cost

 Minimum Fee

-Labourers/companies may charge a minimum fee in some cases.
+Electricians may charge a minimum fee in some cases.

 This could be incorporated into the final bill or included in it.

-So, for example, if you were charged per day, it didn't matter if it took a day and four hours or a day and seven hours as you'd be charged for two days' worth of labour.
+This means that if you were charged per day, it won't matter if the job took a day and 4 hours, or a day and 7 hours, as you'd be charged for 2 days' labour.

-New Wiring Required
+New Wiring

-If new wiring is required, the cost may be slightly higher.
-That depends on whether you already have a wired thermostat or if you don't mind having your Nest plugged into a socket.
+Whether or not you need new wiring depends on whether you already have a wired thermostat, or if you don't mind having your Nest plugged into a socket.

 The installation can be simple or complex, depending on the existing heating system.
 Older heating systems may have unlabelled and undocumented wiring, making installation time-consuming.